desiderati/commons/README.md

 ---------

 All project changes will be documented in this file.

+#### [3.1.1.RELEASE] - 2023-11-23
+- Now the notification message for Atmosphere can be any object.
+- Added the Void GraphQL Scalar Type.
+- Some improvements in the security configuration involving the GraphQL.
+- JWT Token can be configured without expiration.

 #### [3.1.0.RELEASE] - 2023-10-30
 - Added support for JWT Authentication Delegation.